 “When I saw that other people were doing things with food just like I was that really changed things for me,” she said.

-Berlin-Romalis confirmed it helps having peers involved in the support and recovery of eating disorders.
+Berlin-Romalis confirmed it helps to have peers involved in the support and recovery of eating disorders.

 “When people experience binge eating disorder they withdraw and isolate.
 This is really a part of what we believe is the therapeutic process of bringing people out into a setting where they can join with other people who understand their experience,” she said.